 - Who Profits claims Israel is an occupier and responsible for carrying out economic and social obligations, yet at the same time seeks to punish Israel and companies doing business with Israel for carrying out the very duties specified under the law of occupation.

 - There is no international legal prohibition on conducting business activities in conflict zones, occupied territories, or settlements.
-Such a rule would essentially ban all economic activity in these areas, and would condemn the residents to extreme
+Such a rule would essentially ban all economic activity in these areas, and would condemn the residents to extreme poverty.

 - Moreover, much of the activity is entirely consistent with a host of Israeli-Palestinian agreements endorsed, guaranteed, and witnessed by the international Some companies even have contractual agreements directly with the Palestinian Authority.